icing/mod_md/README.md

 The ACME protocol requires you to give a contact url when you sign up.
 Currently, Let's Encrypt wants an email address (and it will use it to inform you about renewals or changed terms of service). ```mod_md``` uses the ```MDContactEmail``` directive email in your Apache configuration, so please specify the correct address there.
 If ```MDContactEmail``` is not present, ```mod_md``` will use the ```ServerAdmin```  directive.

+## MDCACertificateFile
+***Sets the root (CA) certificates to use for TLS connections***<BR/>
+`MDCACertificateFile path-to-pem-file`<BR/>
+Default: none

+This is mainly used in test setups where the module needs to connect to a test ACME server that has its own root certificate.
+People who run an enterprise wide internal CA might find a use for this, but they have probably adapted the general CA root store already and there is no special need.

 # Test Suite